7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Step 4: Cover and Weight

-Same as silicone method - flip the dome upside down and place on seeds.
+Same as silicone method.
+Flip the dome upside down and place on seeds.

-Step 5: Germination (2-4 Days)
+Step 5: Germination (2 to 4 Days)

 - Place in dark location